mobndash/Product-Lifecycle-Workspace/README.md

 - ⚡ **Faster onboarding** for teams and stakeholders
 - 🎯 **Clear, structured processes** that align everyone

-This is the exact structure I use when starting ANY new product.

 ---

 ## 🧭 Repository Structure